jeremyfromearth/jeremyfromearth.com/_posts/2018-02-20-hibernation.md

 ## Development Log

 #### uibot
 In other news, I completely refactored the CSS for [UIBot][uibot].
 It now uses CSS3 Flexbox for laying out components.
 Editing CSS is not my favorite thing to do, but I have to say that it is pretty satisfying when you find the right tool for the job.
 Flexbox makes seemingly sophisticated layouts simple to conceptualize and build.
-The layout and nesting rules it provides are simple and intuitive and in general it seems to simplify responsive design quite a bit!
+The layout and nesting rules it provides are straighforward and intuitive and in general it seems to ease assembling a responsive design.

 #### magic-window
 I made some significant updates to [MagicWindow][magic-window] and added a new sample that demostrates the Particle Demo, from the Cinder samples, running in a MagicWindow app.
 I also added a getting started guide to the README file.